Meredith Cheng

 - Modern acupuncture and dry needling

-- Women's health physiotherapy (e.g. Pre-natal and post-natal care, lactation)
+- Women's health physiotherapy (e.g. Pre-natal and post-natal care, lactation problems/mastitis)

 Tell us about your background in physiotherapy

-I completed my training as a physiotherapist at the University of Brighton in the UK.
-I then specialised in musculoskeletal medicine by studying for my master's degree in Manipulative Physiotherapy at the Hong Kong Polytechnic University.
-It propelled my journey to becoming a therapist with specialist expertise through in-depth exploration of clinical reasoning, application of evidence-based knowledge and manual skills.
-Meanwhile, I developed my skillset in both public hospitals and private clinics, which has provided me extensive clinical experience in treating a broad spectrum of, sometimes complex, musculoskeletal and orthopaedic conditions.
+I completed my training as a physiotherapist at the University of Brighton in the UK, and specialised in musculoskeletal medicine through my master's degree in Manipulative Physiotherapy at the Hong Kong Polytechnic University.
+It equipped me with specialist expertise in pain management through in-depth exploration of clinical reasoning, application of evidence-based knowledge and manual skills.
+Meanwhile, I developed my skill set in both public hospitals and private clinics, which has provided me extensive clinical experience in treating a broad spectrum of, sometimes complex, musculoskeletal and orthopaedic conditions.

 What are your interests?